willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 {% capture summary %}so many terms{% endcapture %}
 {% capture details %}
 There are so many terms used in math and engineering related to this type of differential equation.
-Be aware of these, but don't bother to memorize them.
+Don't try to memorize all this.

 * Natural response is the *homogeneous solution* or the *force-free solution* or the *complementary solution* (because it complements the particular solution).